Alabama Road Trip No. 12

 Where To Eat

-If you’re hungry, try either the more laid-back atmosphere of The Marble City Grill (112 N. Broadway Ave.; 256-245-8108), located in an old furniture store, or the Buttermilk Hill Restaurant (300 E. Third St.; 256-207-1001), situated in a 1904 Victorian home.
-There is a back entrance to The Marble City Grill, making the large parking lot that serves the many stores downtown easily accessible and a joy for those who do not like to park along North Broadway.
+If you’re hungry, try either the more laid-back atmosphere of Faye's Bar-B-Que and Home Cooking (2600 Old Birmingham Hwy; 256-245-0490), or the Buttermilk Hill Restaurant (300 E. Third St.; 256-207-1001), situated in a 1904 Victorian home.
+Mrs. Faye’s secret ingredient is a sense of home.
+If you choose to dine in or take out her southern cuisine is sure to please.
+She will welcome you with a smile and invite you to stay and chat a while.
 Buttermilk Hill, which offers more of a white tablecloth dining experience, is located in a spacious home with dining options available in the downstairs rooms or on the front porch.

 A great time to visit Sylacauga is during the annual Magic of Marble Festival in April.
 A 10-day event, the festival showcases Sylacauga’s beautiful white marble with on-site sculpting, “Marble Mania” scavenger hunts, and an observation point overlooking one of the historic quarries.